 First and foremost, trauma survivors have experienced ruptures in trust—trust in others, in the safety of the world, and in their own inherent value .
 Too often, these ruptures are then tragically re-experienced in relationships with loved ones, clinicians, and institutions.

 If MDMA-assisted psychotherapy, in helping clients move toward spaces of empathy and trust, can facilitate and accelerate repair of these ruptures, its use will have repercussions far beyond the treatment of PTSD symptoms.

-It could enable clinicians to more readily, more consistently, and more profoundly tap into what psychotherapy at its best offers: a pathway toward more fully, authentically, and lovingly engaging with themselves and their lives.
+It could enable clinicians to more readily, more consistently, and more profoundly tap into what psychotherapy at its best offers.
+That optimal result is a pathway toward more fully, authentically, and lovingly engaging with themselves and their lives.

 - Mithoefer, Michael, Mark T. Wagner, Ann T. Mithoefer, Lisa Jerome, and Rick Doblin.
 “The safety and efficacy of ±3,4-methylenedioxymethamphetamine-assisted psychotherapy in subjects with chronic, treatment-resistant Posttraumatic stress disorder: The first randomized controlled pilot study.”
 Journal of Psychopharmacology 25, no. 4 (2011): 439-452.

 - Morina, Nexhmedin, Jelte M. Wicherts, Jakob Lobbrecht, Jakob, and Stefan Priebe.
 “Remission from post-traumatic stress disorder in adults: A systematic review and meta-analysis of long term outcome studies.”
 Clinical Psychology Review 34, no. 3 (2014)” 249-255.